 Residential campsite licence fees

 These fees are outlined in the Agreement and are similar to payments since 2003, which increase in line with the Consumer Price Index (CPI) each year.
-The administration fee will increase slightly to assist the Department of State Development with administration of the Mintabie licensing system.
+The administration fee will increase slightly to assist the Department of the Premier and Cabinet with administration of the Mintabie licensing system.